barrybarrette/dynamo-dlm/README.md

 When using on-demand capacity all locks should acquire in constant time, every time.
 DynamoDB provisioned capacity is a topic too in depth to go into here but if you are using it and run into issues with locks taking too long to acquire then you likely need to increase your write capacity.
 The lock should **never** consume read capacity.
 This is due to the way that DynamoDB handles conditional writes.
+However, as of version 2.0, calling the `count()` method on a lock will consume read capacity.
 Logging has been added at log level `WARNING` to notify you of any backoffs related to provisioned capacity.
 When not constrained by write capacity or network speed, the average acquire/release cycle takes approximately 100ms when running outside of AWS.
 If your execution environment is within AWS it will be markedly faster, as low as 10 ms when within the same region.